amirallami-code/license-guide/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Please make sure to update tests as appropriate and adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## License

-This guide is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this guide, as long as proper attribution is given.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact